anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-1-pointers-and-dynamic-memory.md

 cout << *(arrayPtr + 2); // Output: 56
 ```

 As seen above, `arrayPtr + 1` moves the pointer to the first index (second position) and then `*( )` dereferences it.
-Alternatively, you can use the array pointer as if it were are normal array:
+Alternatively, you can use the array pointer as if it were a normal array:

 ```cpp
 cout << arrayPtr[0]; // Output: 12